 As the turkey cooks, you might notice that it tends to plump up.
 As the turkey gets close to being done this plumping goes away and the turkey shrinks.
 The skin of the turkey should be a dark, golden brown.
 These are clues that it is nearly done and time to start checking the internal temperature.

 To test the internal temperature, use a meat thermometer and take a reading in at least two different places.
 Test the center of the turkey breast and in the thigh right above the drumstick.
 These are the densest parts of the turkey and the slowest to cook.
 When both of these places read above 165 F, it is time to take the turkey off the grill.

 Have a hot pad or fireproof glove and a platter or cutting board ready beside the grill.
 The metal rod of the rotisserie is going to be about 300 F when you grab it.
 It is easy to burn yourself so be careful.

 When taking the rotisserie rod and turkey off the grill, start by turning off the burners and rotisserie motor.
 It is usually easier to lift up and pull off the motor first.
 Get a good hold of the rod on both ends and place the turkey on your platter and cutting board.

 Removing the drippings pan can be difficult.
 Use a turkey baster to siphon off most of the liquid to transfer to a pan to make gravy.Continue to 8 of 8 below.

 08 of 08

 Removing the Turkey

-One last piece of advice: You have been cooking a whole turkey indirectly on your grill.
-If there was no drip pan the drippings from the turkey will have fallen into your grill without burning off.
+Final Tip: If there was no drip pan, the drippings from the turkey would have fallen into your grill without burning off.
 It is a good idea to light up the middle burner and get it burned off or next time you use your grill, this might cause a pretty big flare-up.